Why you're still tired after eight hours of sleep

 “Drinking alcohol regularly can negatively impact sleep quality and how you wake in the morning,” she explains.

-Preeya also advises those who wake up feeling groggy to dig deeper into how they’re feeling in general.
-“Many people also don’t realise that mood disorders can impact how you wake in the morning,” she says.
-“If you’re suffering from depression or anxiety you may not wake feeling refreshed despite having ‘enough’ sleep.”
+Preeya says if you wake up feeling groggy you may need to look more closely at your wellbeing.
+“Many people don’t realise mood disorders can impact how you wake,” she says.
+“If you’re suffering from depression or anxiety you may not wake feeling refreshed, despite having enough sleep.”

 How to wake up feeling refreshed